build-on-aws/content/posts/codewhisperer-for-lecturers/index.md

 ### Addendum: Steps to Port Python to Java

-Here are the 'hands-on steps I followed, they will be similar depending on the languages you are porting from/to.
+Here are the 'hands-on' steps I followed, they will be similar depending on the languages you are porting from/to.

 #### Step 1: Environment Set-up

 First, I needed to get everything set-up for my Java demo.
 While this isn't a tutorial, I'm sharing the outline steps in case you haven't used Java on your system recently or Java with Visual Studio Code.

 1. My system didn't have a JDK installed, but that was quickly rectified by installing [Amazon Coretto](https://aws.amazon.com/corretto/).
 1. I installed the [Coding Pack for Java](https://code.visualstudio.com/docs/languages/java) which bundles Visual Studio code and recommended extensions.
 1. I installed [Maven](https://maven.apache.org/), my preferred Java project management and dependency tool.
 1. I launched Visual Studio Code and signed into AWS Toolbox and enabled CodeWhisperer.
 1. I needed to access the [AWS SDK for Java v2](https://github.com/aws/aws-sdk-java-v2) and the recommended way to use it is via a Maven *Bill of Materials* import.
 1. I created a new Java project with Maven and edited my POM.xml.

-1. CodeWhisperer wasn't used for this part, I followed the steps from the [Using the SDK](https://github.com/aws/aws-sdk-java-v2#using-the-sdk).
+CodeWhisperer wasn't used for the latter steps, I followed the steps from the [Using the SDK](https://github.com/aws/aws-sdk-java-v2#using-the-sdk).

 #### Step 2: Porting Python code to Java with CodeWhisperer

-I found two main techniques for porting the code worked well:

-1. Move each comment over from the Python code, evaluate/edit the CodeWhisperer suggested code, and repeat
+I found the main technique for porting code was moving each comment over from the Python code, evaluate/edit the CodeWhisperer suggestions, and repeat.
-1. Copy snippets of Python code and ask for it to be translated directly into Java

-The first method worked the best in my case.
 The following steps show the code as CodeWhisperer added to it.
 Each step is a new comment prompting CodeWhisperer to suggest new code.

 ##### Step 2.1 Imports